mahmoudfawzy9/Sumerge/README.md

 * I made the search for Hurghada instead of Alexandria and completed the Test till tear down process.
 * Assertions, using POM design pattern, the data provider is guaranteed.
 * Using TestNG as an Automation Test Framework.
+* Conclusion: Cypress is more suggested in the next test plan#